GoogleChromeLabs/houdini.how/README.md

 To run the website,

-1. Install node dependancies using `npm i`.
+1. Install node dependencies using `npm i`.
-2. Run development mode using `npm start`
+2. Start the development server using `npm start`

 The website build lives within the `public/` folder, while JSON information pertaining to worklets and resources live in `worklets/` and `resources/` respectively.